Amarnath-Rao/Social-Media-App-Prototype/README.md

 # SocialMediaAppPrototype

-A prototype for social media using MERN stack
+* A prototype for social media using MERN stack

+# Frontend

+* Install packages and run "npm start"

+# Backend

+* Enter your MongoDB URL in env and configure env variables
+* Install packages
+* Run "nodemon index.js"